 Coming Soon - Setting Elementor to Coming Soon, on the other hand, makes your site tell search engines everything is working as normal, and they can index the website as usual.
 This is done by returninng a response of HTTP200.

 Until now, you had to use third party plugins to go into maintenance mode in WordPress.
 The problem with these plugins is that they usually feature a limited variety of pre-made designs.
+Moreover, with Elementor you can set WordPress maintenance mode without a plugin, just using Elementor.

-Setting access roles
+WordPress Maintenance Mode: Setting access roles

 You can set the specific roles that will have access to the site in development.